| || |

 Contact: newsletter @ caggni.org

-When not doing genealogy, Rose enjoys European travel and has had the opportunity to visit her father’s birthplace in Sicily and the church in County Clare, Ireland, where her 2nd great grandparents were married.
-She is currently on the board of the DuPage County Genealogical Society where she is Web Coordinator and 2016 Conference Chair.
-In her “spare” time Rose is an adjunct faculty member in the College of DuPage’s Life Long Learning program.
+Rose enjoys European travel and has had the opportunity to visit her father’s birthplace in Sicily and the church in County Clare, Ireland, where her 2nd great grandparents were married.
+She is currently on the board of the DuPage County Genealogical Society where she is Web Coordinator and Conference Chair.
+A frequent contributor to the CAGGNI Newsletter, she also provides the Best of 101 Tips column.

 | || |